sunzihan23/tp/docs/UserGuide.md

 ### **Course Page Commands**
 Once you have created and selected a course to manage, you can now start adding your students in the course that you wish to track.
-The course page of a course displays the list of students that you are overseeing in your course (added by you).
+For each course, the course page displays a list of students that you have added into that particular course.
 Students are arranged in order of addition, with the first student added at the top of the list.

 **![Course Page](images/course_display.png)**